.png)

 Human-Centered Career Consultant

-Former teacher Emma Hill helps clients navigate career change by providing guidance that is empathetic, personal, and values-led.
+From her practice at Career Matters UK, former teacher Emma Hill helps clients navigate career change by providing guidance that is empathetic, personal, and values-led.

 Most likely to say: "I'm not here to tell people what to do; I'm here to help them ask better questions."